daviliuu/ResumeBuilder/README.md

 yay -S typst rye
 ```

 3. Modify the config.json file to fit your profile!
-The parser is relatively
-modular, so long as your keys are the same as the ones in the template.
-You
-can add or remove experiences, skills, or projects!
-There is an arbitrary limit
+You can add or remove the
-of 1 education section, though, and will be patched out later.
+education, experiences, skills, or projects sections!
+It's fairly modular,
+with required sections marked as "Required" if you choose to include the
+section in your resume. i.e. the name of the school, graduation date, and
+degree program are required fields if you choose to include an *Education*
+section on your resume.

 4. Run the project via rye
 ```